 A tunnel connects the residence to the carriage house.
 The Irvine grandchildren recall the annual Christmas game of creeping through the tunnel with the lights off.
 Wendell Anderson’s children used the tunnel to reach the nanny who lived in the carriage house.

 There are additional storage areas and service rooms on this level.
-They have had different uses including sauna and darkroom.
+They have had different uses in the past including sauna and darkroom.